3D display: Stereoscopic displays

-The basic technique of stereo displays is to present offset images that are displayed separately to the left and right eye.
+The basic technique of stereoscopic displays is to present offset images that are displayed separately to the left and right eye.
 Both of these 2D offset images are then combined in the brain to give the perception of 3D depth.
-Although the term "3D" is ubiquitously used, it is important to note that the presentation of dual 2D images is distinctly different from displaying a light field, and is also different from displaying an image in three-dimensional space.
+Although the term "3D" is ubiquitously used, the presentation of dual 2D images is distinctly different from displaying a light field, and is also different from displaying an image in three-dimensional space.

-The most notable difference to real 3D displays is that the observer's head and eyes movements will not increase information about the 3D objects being displayed.
-For example, holographic displays do not have such limitations.
+The most notable difference to displays that can show full 3D is that the observer's head movements and change in accommodation of the eyes will not change the visuals seen by the viewer.
+For example, some holographic displays do not have such limitations.

 It is an overstatement of capability to refer to dual 2D images as being "3D".
 The accurate term "stereoscopic" is more cumbersome than the common misnomer "3D", which has been entrenched after many decades of unquestioned misuse.
-Although most stereoscopic displays do not qualify as real 3D displays, all real 3D displays are often referred to as also stereoscopic displays because they meet the lower criteria of being stereoscopic as well.
+3D displays are often referred to as also stereoscopic displays because they meet the lower criteria of being stereoscopic as well.

 Based on the principles of stereopsis, described by Sir Charles Wheatstone in the 1830s, stereoscopic technology provides a different image to the viewer's left and right eyes.
 The following are some of the technical details and methodologies employed in some of the more notable stereoscopic systems that have been developed.

 Side-by-side images

-Traditional stereoscopic photography consists of creating a 3D illusion starting from a pair of 2D images, a stereogram.
+Traditional stereoscopic photography consists of creating a 3D effect starting from a pair of 2D images, a stereogram.
 The easiest way to enhance depth perception in the brain is to provide the eyes of the viewer with two different images, representing two perspectives of the same object, with a minor deviation exactly equal to the perspectives that both eyes naturally receive in binocular vision.

 If eyestrain and distortion are to be avoided, each of the two 2D images preferably should be presented to each eye of the viewer so that any object at infinite distance seen by the viewer should be perceived by that eye while it is oriented straight ahead, the viewer's eyes being neither crossed nor diverging.
 When the picture contains no object at infinite distance, such as a horizon or a cloud, the pictures should be spaced correspondingly closer together.

 The side-by-side method is extremely simple to create, but it can be difficult or uncomfortable to view without optical aids.